-Staff training on relationships education is co-ordinated by the PSHERE Co-ordinator.
+Staff training on relationships/ sex education is co-ordinated by SLT.
 Training requirements will be identified through the policy review process or through a teacher expressing individual needs to the headteacher.
 Appropriate training will then be sought to fulfil the needs of the staff member.
 Anybody who attends training will be required to provide an outline of any relevant information to other staff members via a future staff meeting.